Mucus in Dog Poop: Causes and How to Treat It

 Is mucus in dog poop bad?

 Mucus in dog poop is not necessarily something to worry about if your dog is acting normal and it resolves in a few days.
-However, green mucus could indicate a bacterial infection or bloody mucus could signal inflammation in the colon due to stress colitis or food intolerances.
+However, green mucus could indicate a bacterial infection or bloody mucus in dog stool could signal inflammation in the colon due to stress colitis or food intolerances.
 If the mucus lasts more than a few days, your dog’s diarrhea gets worse, or your dog begins to show other symptoms or is acting differently (lethargic, doesn’t want to eat, etc.) you should see a veterinarian.

 Can stress cause diarrhea in dogs?